Skip to content

 • Fake or AI-generated reviews on the source listing.

-• Suppliers with under 4.7 stars across 90 days.
+• Listings under 4.5 stars across 90 days of reviews.

-• Products that fail the real-use trial in week 2.
+• Gear that fails the real-use trial in week 2.

-• Anything we would not put in our own homes, cars, or hands.
+• Anything we would not keep on our own counter.

 6. What we disclose